Rail yard

 A large Amtrak and Metra coach yard just south of Chicago Union Station.
 About 25 percent of all rail traffic in the United States travels through the Chicago area.

 Yard for Amtrak equipment, located next to the Los Angeles River.
 The two tracks on the left are the mainline.

 A rail yard, railway yard, railroad yard (US) or simply yard, is a series of tracks in a rail network for storing, sorting, or loading and unloading rail vehicles and locomotives.
-Yards have many tracks in parallel for keeping rolling stock or unused locomotives stored off the main line, so that they do not obstruct the flow of traffic.
+Yards have many tracks in parallel for storing rolling stock or unused locomotives off the main line, so they do not obstruct traffic flow.
 Cars or wagons are moved around by specially designed yard switcher locomotives (US) or shunter locomotives (UK), a type of locomotive.
-Cars or wagons in a yard may be sorted by numerous categories, including railway company, loaded or unloaded, destination, car type, or whether they need repairs.
+Cars or wagons in a yard may be sorted by numerous categories, including railway company, loaded or unloaded status, destination, car type, or need for repairs.
 Yards are normally built where there is a need to store rail vehicles while they are not being loaded or unloaded, or are waiting to be assembled into trains.
 Large yards may have a tower to control operations.

 Many yards are located at strategic points on a main line.
-Main-line yards are often composed of an up yard and a down yard, linked to the associated direction of travel.
+Mainline yards are often composed of an up yard and a down yard, linked to the associated direction of travel.
 There are different types of yards, and different parts within a yard, depending on how they are built.